pixelr123/RABC-System/README.md

    Pass the token in the header as - Authorization Bearer<token>

--- To assign permission --
+## To assign permission
-GET: /permissions - for getting all the permissions
+   ``GET: /permissions - for getting all the permissions
    GET: /roles/{id}/permissions - for getting permissions by role
    PUT: /roles/{id}/permissions - for assigning the permissions to role

    For assigning the permission to the users
         /roles/{id}/permissions: here permission will take an array of permissions id